 In England and Wales, the quality of public drinking water is regulated by the Water Supply (Water Quality) Regulations 2016 (as amended) in England, and the Water Supply (Water Quality) Regulations 2018 in Wales respectively.
 The requirements of these Regulations are enforced by the Drinking Water Inspectorate (DWI).
 In Scotland, the Drinking Water Quality Regulator (DWQR) regulates drinking water quality.
 The DWQR is responsible for enforcing the standards set out in the Public Water Supplies (Scotland) Regulations 2014.

-There are currently no specific standards for PFAS listed in the current drinking water regulations in England and Wales.
+There are currently no statutory standards for PFAS listed in the current drinking water regulations in England and Wales.
 The regulations there require that, to be regarded as “wholesome”, drinking water must not contain any substance at a level which would constitute a potential danger to human health and meet the other requirements of the regulations.
+The Drinking Water Inspectorate (DWI) has produced tiered guideline values for water companies to adhere to.
+Updated in August 2024, the guidance requires water companies to monitor and report on the sum of 48 named PFAS.
+PFAS concentrations of 0.1 µg per litre and above must be reported to the DWI as a water quality event and all necessary actions to reduce concentrations must be taken.

 Environmental Permitting (England and Wales) Regulations 2016 (the Permitting Regulations)